 These aren’t the only crowdfunding websites out there, but it’s a good start for any type of entrepreneur.
 Make sure you follow any rules and regulations on these crowdfunding sites, such as avoiding non-profit crowdfunding platforms if you’re starting a for-profit business.

+You may have heard the terms startup accelerator or startup incubator.
+These organizations and programs should not be used interchangeably as they are technically different.
+Both incubators and accelerators, however, can help your business track down investors.
+The first area of distinction is in their purpose.
+Incubators help and support startups that are in the beginning stages of building their company.
+Typically, a startup will have an idea to bring to the marketplace, but no proven business model or method of translating their innovative idea into a reality.
+Accelerators, on the other hand, help support the growth of existing companies with an idea and business model in place.
+Accelerator programs build up existing startups and connect them with investors and influencers.
 Another key area of difference is in terms of investment capital.
 In general, incubators do not usually provide capital to startups and tend to be funded by universities or economic development organizations.
 In contrast, startup accelerators do invest a certain amount of capital in startups in exchange for a prearranged percentage of equity.
 Thus, for you as an entrepreneur looking for investors, accelerators likely make the most sense.
 However, incubators do provide invaluable support and services despite usually not being a source of capital.
 That’s why investigating both incubators and accelerators can help you and your company.

 The key point to all these steps is to line your startup up for success by identifying as many financing options for your business as possible.
 Being able to find investors and raise capital is naturally the goal of all these steps, but the very first step should be an internal, self-evaluation of your company.
 Before you can start finding investors, you need to fully understand your business, your team and your objectives in terms of funding and how your business will use it.
 This preparatory work is essential to matching your company with the right investors and the right form of funding.
 Don’t get discouraged if one investor doesn’t work out.
 Be persistent and thorough in your search for investors, and ideally soon enough you will lock them down and raise capital for your business.
 And if not, there are always plenty of other ways to fund your business .